This Discussion channel is currently closed.

 Default_avatar

-will georgia over 6 years ago
+will georgia about 7 years ago

 This bill would allow utilities to charge customers for additional "costs" of solar without considering the benefits--which utilities would be incentivized to discount.
 This will only lead to higher costs and encourage a valuation of costs without benefits, of which there are many benefits.